Disservin/fastchess/README.md

 Building Fast-Chess from source is simple and straightforward.
 Just follow these steps:

 1. Clone the repository `git clone https://github.com/Disservin/fast-chess.git`
-2. Navigate to the src directory `cd fast-chess/src`
+2. Navigate to the fast-chess directory `cd fast-chess`
 3. Build the executable `make -j`

 ### Download the latest release